-If you want to foster innovation, you must first trust their employees and give them the freedom they need to create.
+If you want to foster innovation, you must first trust employees and give them the freedom they need to create.

 In a global business environment where innovation comes first, the corporate world’s old hierarchical structures of command and control are no longer relevant.
 Trust is the new currency.
 To prevail in a volatile, uncertain, complex and ambiguous world, we must all rely on our people more than ever before.
 Customers and employees want organizations to be transparent, to respond fast and to treat them as distinct individuals.

-“When driving growth and cultural transformation like we are, you have these moments where you feel as if you are making progress, and moments when you realize that you need to reground yourselves,” says Jeff Jones, chief marketing officer of US discount retailer Target.
+“When driving growth and cultural transformation like we are, you have these moments where you feel as if you are making progress, and moments when you realize that you need to reground yourselves,” says Jeff Jones, former chief marketing officer of US discount retailer Target.
 “We are finding how much trust, and lack of trust, is standing in the way of progress in some areas over others.”

 So how do you create trust in order to underpin innovation?
 Senior executives from leading companies testify that the following four key elements should comprise company trust strategies: